by Marina Edelman, LMFT | Jun 11, 2026 | couples, couples counseling

 What sets her apart is the integration of multiple evidence-based modalities into a cohesive framework.
 Drawing from the Gottman Method’s research on relationship repair, Emotionally Focused Therapy’s focus on attachment security, and AEDP’s emphasis on transformative healing through emotional processing, Marina offers couples and individuals a pathway that is both structured and deeply attuned.

-A flagship offering at Marina Edelman, LMFT and TrueMe Counseling is a closed, confidential group program for women who have discovered or been told about a partner’s compulsive sexual behavior.
+A flagship offering at Marina Edelman, LMFT and TrueMe Counseling is a closed, confidential group program for women who have discovered or been told about a partner’s compulsive cheating behavior.
 This 10-week, trauma-informed group — capped at 10 members — provides a rare combination of clinical structure, peer support, and a carefully sequenced curriculum designed to move participants from crisis stabilization through grief, identity reclamation, and forward-looking clarity.

 “You didn’t cause it.
 You can’t cure it.
 And you deserve to heal.”